8-Week Complete Beginner’s Workout Plan

 Nutrition Guidance

 Training is the stimulus, nutrition is what fuels the results.
 You don't need to overhaul your diet overnight, but a few basics will significantly amplify your progress.
+For a clear explanation of how to set your calories and protein, read our guide on counting macros.

 The Non-Negotiables

 • Protein: Aim for 1.6–2.2g per kg of body weight daily.
 This supports muscle repair and growth.
+Not sure what to eat?
+Browse our macro-friendly recipes for easy high-protein meal ideas.

 • Calories: Eat at maintenance or a slight surplus if building muscle is your primary goal.
 A slight deficit if fat loss is the priority.
+Our macro calculator can help you find your starting point.

 • Hydration: Minimum 2–3 litres of water daily.
 More on training days.